wehs7661/ensemble_md/docs/theory.rst

 :math:`s_i` is additionally constrained such that :math:`s_i \in {\bf A}_m`.
 Importantly, the fact that :math:`s_i` takes values in :math:`\{1, 2, ..., N\}` and :math:`N>R` implies a many-to-one relationship between the replica index :math:`i` and the state index
 :math:`s_i`, as a certain state may be sampled by multiple replicas.
-This is in contrast to the one-to-one relationship between the replica index :math:`i` and the state set index :math:`m`, which ensures that each replica is associated with one and unique state set.
+This is in contrast to the one-to-one relationship between the replica index :math:`i` and the state set index :math:`m`, which ensures that each replica is associated with one unique state set.

-We emphasize that a valid REXEE configuration only requires overlapping state sets and is not restricted to one-dimensional grids, the same number of states for all replicas, nor sequential state indices within the same state sets.
-For example, Figure 2 shows cases where intermediate states are characterized by more than one thermodynamic variable (panels A and B), where different state sets have different number of states (panels C), and where the state indices are not consecutive within the same state sets (panels A and C).
+Importantly, a valid REXEE configuration only requires overlapping state sets and is not restricted to one-dimensional grids, the same number of states for all replicas, nor sequential state indices within the same state sets.
+For example, `Fig. 2`_ shows cases where intermediate states are characterized by more than one thermodynamic variable (panels A and B), where different state sets have different numbers of states (panels C), and where the state indices are not consecutive within the same state sets (panels A and C).
-Still, the most common case is where the intermediate states are defined in a one-dimensional space, with consecutive state indices within the same state set (e.g., the case in `Figure 1`_).
+Still, the most common case is where the intermediate states are defined in a one-dimensional space, with consecutive state indices within the same state set (e.g., the case in `Fig. 1`_).
 In a REXEE simulation with such a configuration, a state shift :math:`\phi` between adjacent state sets can be defined to indicate to what extent the set of states has shifted along the alchemical coordinate.
-Depending on whether all replicas have the same number of states and whether or not the state shift is consistent between all adjacent state sets, a REXEE simulation can be either homogeneous or heterogenous.
+Depending on whether all replicas have the same number of states and whether or not the state shift is consistent between all adjacent state sets, a REXEE simulation can be either homogeneous or heterogeneous.
 Currently, :code:`ensemble_md` has only implemented the homogeneous REXEE method with one-dimensional alchemical intermediate states defined sequentially in each state set.

 .. figure:: _static/REXEE_more_configs.png
-   :name: Figure 2
+   :name: Fig. 2
    :width: 800
    :align: center
    :figclass: align-center